Adarshpn666/Adarshpn666/README.md

 ## About Me

-Hello there! 👋 I'm Adarsh Nair, a passionate software engineer and enthusiast in Web Development and Game Dev.
+A passionate software engineer and enthusiast in Web Development and Salesforce developer.
 My journey in the tech world has led me to specialize in JavaScipt, Mern Stack, CPP and Salesforce.
 I love to explore and contribute to open-source projects while continuously learning and growing in the field.

 ### 🚀 Current Status